 NEON measurements at a stream, river or lake site are intended to sample the chemical, biological and physical conditions relative to existing flow regime, as affected by climate, large scale land use and other ambient factors.
-Any and all sampling on or within NEON's aquatic 15 m buffer zones is prohibited save for activities approved under NEON's assignable asset program (RD [05]).
+Any and all sampling on or within NEON's aquatic 15 m buffer zones is prohibited save for activities approved under NEON's Assignable Asset Program (RD[04]).

-7.3.1 Aquatic Streams
+7.3.1 Aquatic Streams, Rivers, and Lakes

-The following guidelines are suggested to minimize impacts to the aquatic stream locations.
+The following guidelines are suggested to minimize impacts to the aquatic stream, river, and lake locations.

-1. General Access (Chart 9 A):
+1. General Access (Chart 9A):

 - a.
-Access and alterations to a stream should be minimized when working near or on the shorelines. - b.
-Wading in the stream and erosion on banks from human presence should be minimized. - c.
-NEON advises against any alterations to the landscape within the 200 m zone of impact of the NEON stream reach (unless part of a site land management plan) that may affect physical, chemical or biological condition in the aquatic system. - d.
-When necessary, access to the stream should occur downstream of the NEON reach or at designated entry points. - e.
-When necessary, access to the stream should occur at designated entry points. - f.
-Access to the lake should not be within a 15 m radius of NEON infrastructure. - 2.
-Non-destructive Sampling (Chart 9B): Sampling may take place upstream or downstream of a NEON stream reach if it: - a.
-Does not modify water volume, water travel time, flow regime or discharge (e.g., dams, weirs) upstream or downstream such that the reach is impounded in any way.
+Access and alterations should be minimized when working near or on the shorelines. - b.
+Wading in the stream or nearshore areas of rivers and rivers, and erosion on banks from human presence should be minimized. - c.
+NEON advises against any alterations to the landscape within the 200 m zone of impact of the NEON water body (unless part of a site land management plan) that may affect physical, chemical or biological condition in the aquatic system. - d.
+When necessary, access to wadeable stream should occur downstream of the NEON reach or at designated entry points. - e.
+When necessary, access to rivers and streams should occur at designated entry points. - f.
+Access should not be within a 15 m radius of NEON infrastructure.

-- b.
-Does not modify chemical or biological conditions upstream of or within the NEON reach, thereby, leaving a research footprint. - Involves only seasonal to annual visits and is likely to have minimal impact on stream biology and geomorphology. - d.
-Does not occur within 5 m radius or directly upstream of sensors (Figure 8). - Destructive Sampling and Manipulative Experiments (Chart 9C): NEON advises against destructive sampling and experimental manipulations upstream of NEON's aquatic reach.
-This includes the addition of any biological or chemical, tracer, or nutrient discharges upstream within or lateral to these locations.10
+- 2. Non-destructive Sampling (Chart 9B): Sampling may take place upstream or downstream of a NEON stream reach if it: - a.
+Does not modify water volume, water travel time, flow regime or discharge (e.g., dams, weirs) upstream or downstream such that the reach is impounded in any way. - b.
+Does not modify chemical or biological conditions upstream of or within the NEON reach, thereby, leaving a research footprint. - c.
+Involves only seasonal to annual visits and is likely to have minimal impact on stream biology and geomorphology. - d.
+Does not occur within 5 m radius or directly upstream of wadeable stream sensors (Figure 8). - e.
+Does not occur within a 10 m radius, directly upstream, or directly upwind of river and lake sensors (Figure 8).